RR-CMD/DES_Algorithm/README.md

 ## Overview
 --------

-The DES algorithm is a legacy cryptography algorithm technique that was used to encrypt and decrypt 64-bit texts using 64-bit keys, it runs for 16 rounds making it more difficult to crack than other old techniques.
+The DES algorithm is a legacy cryptography algorithm technique that was used to encrypt and decrypt 64-bit texts using 64-bit keys, it runs for 16 rounds making it more difficult to crack than other legacy techniques.

 ## Features
 --------